vguillou/vguillou.github.io/webcomponents/splash-element/README.md

 ###Play the transition when your element fires an event

-The 'waitFor' is here what you are looking for : set it with your event's name (just don't forget to fire it in your component!).
+The 'waitFor' is what you are looking for : set it with your event's name (just don't forget to fire it in your component!).
 Note that :
 * this attributes has priority over 'minSplashDuration'
 * if you set the 'manual' attribute, you will need to first call the 'initiate()' method.